Hey Kids (Start Here)

 “They must be looking for him, then,” Volker said.

-“They think he’s dead,” Telford said flatly.
+“They think he’s dead,” Telford replied.

-Telford shot Volker a strongly-worded glare.
+Telford shot Volker a strongly worded glare.

 “What?”
 Volker whispered defensively.